nicoramirez12/exercise-unit-test-with-jest/README.md

 > Important: 💻  This exercise is interactive.
 Please follow the instructions.

-Most developers today are required not only to write code, but also need to write code to test their own code 😱, yes... really.
+Most developers today are required not only to write code, but also need to write code to test their own code 😱, yes... really...

 Today we are going to be using the [jest framework](https://jestjs.io/) to create our first tests.